 For yearly company retreats we'll consider the destination of the trip, the country it is located in, how we get there, where we stay and the impact of any activities whilst we are there.
 We may enlist the help of environmentally conscious travel agents to help determine the best option.

 Sustainable tech recycling and disposal

 Reddico’s approach to disposing of IT assets (items such as computers, laptops, monitors and servers) is based on reusing first and recycling second.

 Reusing equipment which is no longer suitable for business needs requires less energy and has less environmental impact than manufacturing a product again.

 Confirming if your asset is at the end of life and can be recycled:

-The tech department will be able to advise you on whether the equipment is no longer fit for purpose for the role you are undertaking, whether it can be upgraded / updated, or whether it can be used for another role.
+The People & Culture department will be able to advise you on whether the equipment is no longer fit for purpose for the role you are undertaking, whether it can be upgraded / updated, or whether it can be used for another role.

 If it’s no longer fit for business purpose, the finance department will then advise if the item can be sold and update the company’s asset register.

 Items which are no longer fit for business purpose but still operational will be made available for the team to purchase.
 All money raised in this way will be donated to charity.